Statement Safety

 Unsupported SQL

 Section titled “Unsupported SQL”Statements outside the supported action set are rejected before execution.
-Current query execution does not run arbitrary DDL or admin statements such as create, alter, drop, truncate, grant, revoke, set, use, or copy into.
+Current query execution supports broad DDL where the backend supports it and Snowflake copy into, but still rejects unsupported admin statements such as grant, revoke, set, or use.

 Permissions